ve7gel/MeteoBridgeAuth/README.md

 # MeteoBridgeAuth
 Nodeserver to acquire data using templates from Meteobridge weather server.
 Requires authorization thus entry of username and password.
+This nodeserver is an adaptation of the meteobridgepoly nodeserver written by Bob Pauuwe http://www.bobsplace.com

-(c) 2020
+(c) 2020 Bob Pauuwe and Gordon Larsen MIT license.

 This node server is intended to support the [Meteobridge](http://www.meteobridge.com/).